 US: Email: [email protected]

-Chris Georgalos, Treasurer
+Chris Georgalos, Vice President

 Hi!
 My name is Chris and I’m a 2nd bachelors student getting my degree in Fisheries Biology.
 In my spare time I love to fish, hunt, hike, ski, and go off-roading.
 This semester, I’m looking forward to improving my small bodied fish ID.

-Bella Bert, Student Liaison
+Moira Benish-Kingsbury, Student Liaison

-I am a fourth year FWCB student studying Fisheries Biology.
-I was born and raised in Florida and have grown up fishing on the coast, but have learned so much about freshwater fisheries since starting at CSU.
+Hi!
+My name is Bella and I love fish!
+I am a senior studying Fisheries Biology.
+I was born and raised in Florida and grew up near the coast, but have fallen in love with freshwater since starting at CSU

-Gray McCoy, Aquarium Curator
+Meredith Sehlmeyer, Aquarium Curator

 Stay tuned for more details here and on our Facebook and Instagram pages!!!